 “I see Israel…as one of the great outposts of democracy in the world…Peace for Israel means security and that security must be a reality,” he added.

-7. The Crown Heights Riots in 1991 was one of the lowest points in the relationship, but led to 30 years of reconciliation efforts.
+7. The Crown Heights Riots in 1991 was one of the lowest points in the relationship, but it led to 30 years of reconciliation efforts.

 One of the lowest points in the relationship was the Crown Heights Riots in 1991 when tensions between the Black and Jewish communities exploded into three days of riots directed against the Jewish community.